TheRenegadeCoder/sample-programs-website/docs/projects/game-of-life/kotlin/index.md/index.md

 ---

-# Game Of Life in Kotlin
+Welcome to the Game Of Life in Kotlin page!
+Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution